inherent-design/fabric/docs/QUANTUM_FLUCTUATION.md

 ### Implementation Approach

-The resource system will use a flexible factory pattern with template specialization for each resource type.
-Background threads will handle loading while maintaining a memory budget.
+The resource system uses CoordinatedGraph with intent-based locking, complemented by a flexible factory pattern with template specialization for each resource type.
+Background threads handle loading while maintaining a memory budget.

 ```cpp
 template <typename T>